naturalis/mebioda/doc/week1/w1d1/lecture1.md

 - Different interests, needs, and expectations
 - Different skill levels and experiences

-> Please introduce yourself, mentioning at least the following:
+> Please introduce each other, mentioning at least the following:
 > - Name
 > - Which faculty (IBL, CML, ...)
 > - Which master's programme